 \section{Using the Central Limit Theorem for Set Anomaly Detection}

 We model the features of each window $f$ as a normal set as IID observations coming from a probability distribution function $p(f)$.
 The distribution function is \textit{not} assumed to be Gaussian.
-Using a Gaussian density estimator trained on the features of elements observed in training is unlikely to be effective for element-level anomaly detection (due to the non-Gaussian $p(f)$).
+Using a Gaussian density estimator trained on the features of elements observed during training is unlikely to be effective for element-level anomaly detection (due to the non-Gaussian $p(f)$).

-An alternative formulation to the one presented in \cref{sec:method}, is that each feature $f$ is multiplied by projection matrix $P$, and then each dimension is discretized and mapped to a one-hot vector.
+An alternative formulation to the one presented in \cref{sec:method}, is that each feature $f$ is multiplied by projection matrix $P$, and then each dimension is discretized and mapped to a one-hot vector according to its relevant histogram bin.
 This formulation therefore maps the representation of each element to a sparse binary vector.
-The mean of the representations of elements in the set recovers the normalized histogram descriptor precisely (therefore this formulation is equivalent to the one in \cref{sec:method}).
-As the histogram is a mean of the set of elements, it has superior statistical properties.
-In particular, the Central Limit Theorem states that under some conditions the sample mean follows the Gaussian distribution regardless of the distribution of windows $p(f)$.
+The mean of this one-hot vector representation of elements in the set recovers the normalized histogram descriptor precisely (therefore this formulation is equivalent to the one in \cref{sec:method}).
+As the histogram is a mean of the one-hot representations of elements, it has superior statistical properties.
+In particular, the Central Limit Theorem states that under common conditions the sample mean follows the Gaussian distribution.
 While typically in anomaly detection only a single sample is presented at a time, the situation is different when treating samples as sets.
-Although the windows are often not IID, given a multitude of elements, an IID approximation may be approximately correct.
+Although the elements are often not IID, given a multitude of elements, an IID approximation may still be applicable.
 This explains the high effectiveness of Gaussian density estimation in our formulation.